 Your home loan is when you either take out a new home loan with a new lender, or negotiate a better loan with your existing financial institution.

-The point of doing so is almost always to secure a lower rate of interest that will save you money on your monthly repayments and possibly reduce the life of your loan.
+The point of doing so is almost always to secure a lower rate of interest that will save you money on your monthly repayments.
+By doing so, the finance charges may be higher over the life of your loan.

 It’s worthwhile investigating the possibilities of refinancing if your situation has changed such as you have a new/another baby, you want to buy a bigger property or you feel you are locked into interest rates above market value.